Vidhi0003/Vidhi-Portfolio.github.io/README.md

 # Vidhi's Portfolio

 ### Hi!
 Welcome to my Portfolio!
 My name is Vidhi and I am currently a junior attending University.
 I am studying Computer Science and I love learning new coding languages!
+Currently I am looking for an internship for the summer of 2025!

 # Professional Experience - Currently looking for an internship!
 - CS Tutor - I tutor for a multitude of different courses in CS as well as multiple coding languages.
 So far, I have helped over 80 students!